wolfgangj/bone-lisp/README.md

 Often, we provide several names for the same thing (like Ruby does).
 For example, `len`, `length` and `size` are the same.
 See `core.bn` for docstrings describing the builtins.
-(In the future we'll have a program that extracts the docstrings and generates a markdown file from them.)
+(We also have `gendoc.bn`, which extracts the docstrings from a source file and generates a markdown file from them.
+But this needs improvement.)

 A subroutine can be defined with `defsub`; note that the docstring is required!